Visitors arriving at the gates of the New York Zoological Park in 1911

 REV-like viruses infected ancient mammalsWhile investigating viral diversity in Malagasy mammals we identified an endogenous retrovirus closely related to REV in the genome of the ring-tailed mongoose (Galidia elegans), a Malagasy carnivore.
 We recovered the complete genome of this ancient virus, revealing that it shares an unusal genome structure with REV. Genetic analysis of this 'viral fossil' allowed us to establish that REV-like viruses derive from a common ancestor, and entered the germline of Malagasy carnivores approximately 7.8 million years ago (Ma).
 See here for further details of the paleoviruses we characterized in our study.

-We conducted a paleovirological investigation also affirmed that, in general, retroviruses do not tend to cross between distantly related host groups, such as mammals and birds.
-REVs are a glaring exception - they infect birds but clearly originate in mammals.
+We next conducted a paleovirological investigation which affirmed that, in general, retroviruses do not tend to cross between distantly related host groups, such as mammals and birds.
+REVs are a glaring exception to this general rule - they infect birds yet clearly originate in mammals.
 We wanted to understand how REVs have successfully negotiated this 'long-distance' transfer.
 Investigating the history of REV infection, we discovered a connection to an obscure malaria parasite called Plasmodium lophurae.

 New Guinea mountains and jungle.